Whether you’re living in Munich or Münster, find out where to buy your everyday essentials with our guide to household

 Electrical goods and gadgets

 Need some finishing touches for that brand new German home?
 Why not indulge in the latest tech products to give your place that cutting-edge feel?
 As you might expect in Germany, getting these products is fairly straightforward, whether you’re after the latest must-have games console or some smart gadgets for the home.
 For household electronics, head to Saturn, Conrad, or MediaMarkt.
-You may be able to pick up some smaller products at your local supermarket, while many department stores also stock some electronics.
+You may be able to pick up some smaller products at your local supermarket, such as Netto Marken-Discount, while many department stores also stock some electronics.

 If you’re looking for mobile phones and accessories, you’ll be able to find a decent selection in these electronic stores.
 However, many German mobile operators have their own stores in most towns and cities.
 Here you’ll be able to check out the latest models, stock up on any accessories you need, and get advice from the sales staff.
 However, be aware that you may have to use some German so you might want to brush up on your language skills ahead of time.
 For more information, read our complete guide to everything you need to know about German mobile phones.

 Health and beauty

 Whether you’re planning a day at the office, dinner with friends, or simply a quiet day at home with the family, it’s important to feel your best.
 Thankfully, there are plenty of options in Germany when it comes to boosting your health and wellbeing.
 Although US-style drugstores do exist in Germany, these do not actually sell medicine.
 For the vast majority of medication (even over-the-counter products like aspirin), you’ll need to visit a German pharmacy (Apotheke).
 These are fairly plentiful and easily recognizable by their bright green signs.
 Staff are knowledgeable, although you’ll probably need to dust off those German skills.